ethereum-optimism/specs/specs/interop.md

 of executing messages.

 The chainid of the local chain MUST be considered as part of its own dependency set.
+The layer one MAY be part of the dependency set.

 ### Chain ID